 There are actually three different types of lamb chops.
 Loin chop, shoulder chop, and my personal favorite, the rib chop.
 Here, the lamb is connected to a long, thin bone that extends from the chop.
 These are also occasionally referred to in restaurants as lamb lollipops (and yes, my family picks them up and eats them with our hands – no judgment!).
 We just love them.

 You can enjoy lamb lollipops in a variety of ways, but here’s the best part: these lamb chops cook up in less than 20 minutes!
 Once done, serve them with our homemade garlic herb sauce (below), tzatziki, mint jelly, homemade chimichurri, or even just with a squeeze of fresh lemon!
 So juicy, and so delicious.

 Cooking lamb chops requires very few ingredients.
-Quality American grown lamb is a must, but beyond that you need oil, kosher salt, and freshly ground black pepper.
+Lamb chops, olive oil, Kosher salt, and freshly ground black pepper.